FLACK277/FraudDetection/README.md

-Here’s a rewritten, professional and GitHub-friendly version of your README section:

----

 ## Credit Card Fraud Detection

 This project implements and compares two machine learning approaches—**Logistic Regression** and **Isolation Forest**—for detecting credit card fraud in highly imbalanced datasets.
 The goal is to optimize fraud detection by minimizing both false positives and false negatives, which is critical in financial security.